PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

 * **Save**: Button to save all changes made in all tabs.
 Keyboard shortcut: ALT + SHIFT + S.
 If it’s saved with success, there is a green success message “Settings updated”.
 Otherwise, there is an error message.
-* **Duplicate**: When you click on this button, it saves and duplicate the current product \(the duplicated product will be offline\).
-The duplicated product has all the product information (product associated, carriers configuration, associated suppliers, infromation of all the combinaition and the associated files) of the copied product.
+* **Duplicate**: When you click on this button, it saves and duplicates the current product \(the duplicated product will be offline\).
+The duplicated product has all the product information (related products, shipping configuration, associated suppliers, combinations, associated and attached files) of the copied product.
 Keyboard shortcut: ALT + SHIFT + D
 * **Go to catalog**: When you click on this button, it saves and redirect to catalog product list.
 Keyboard shortcut: ALT + SHIFT + Q